BasioMeusPuga/twitchy/README.md

     -s <username>                  Sync followed channels from specified account -w <channel name>              Watch specified channel(s)

-    Examples:
+**Examples**

-    (Add "bobross" to local database)
+Add "bobross" to local database:

     $ twitchy -a bobross

-    (Displays all strings matching *obr*)
+Display all strings matching *obr*:

     $ twitchy obr
-    1 bobross                   Creative                                The Joy of Painting Monday Season 7 Marathon #painting #oilpaint
+    1 bobross                   Creative                                The Joy of Painting Monday Season 7 Marathon #painting...
     2 mariobro                  Sonic: Generations                      #WhereMuhPrincessAt?
     x yobringmeabetterexample
     3 flatulentcobra            Wizard Poker                            Playing secret Paladin.
 Killing a puppy later.
     Channel number (Multiple allowed): 1-h 2-s 3-l

     Custom quality settings: Specify with hyphen next to channel number.
     E.g. <1-h 2-s 3-l> will simultaneously play channel 1 in high quality, 2 in source quality, and 3 in low quality.

-    (Watch specified channel(s) - Do not have to be in from local database)
+Watch specified channel(s) - Do not have to be in local database:

     $ twitchy -w northernlion cobaltstreak
     x cobaltstreak
     1 northernlion              The Binding of Isaac: Afterbirth        Egg Channel number (Multiple allowed): 1

+Using no argument while launching the script will check the status of every channel in the local database:

 ![alt tag](https://imgur.com/JbP14Xo.png)